Digestive and Gastrointestinal Conditions

 Doctors may also take an ultrasound image of the baby’s heart (echocardiography).
 This can help them determine how severe the high blood pressure is in your baby’s lungs.
 The seriousness of CDH depends on how much the growth of your baby’s lungs has been limited by the lack of space in the chest.
 It also depends on how severe the high blood pressure is in your baby’s lungs.

 With specialized care, including surgery to fix the hole, most babies with CDH survive, but some do not.

-Once they have surgery to fix the hole, some children have no long-term problems from CDH.
-Others have ongoing health issues, such as frequent colds, asthma, gastroesophageal reflux, feeding problems and curvature to the spine (scoliosis).
+After their surgery to fix the hole, some children will have no long-term problems.
+Other children will have ongoing health issues, such as frequent colds, asthma, gastroesophageal reflux, feeding problems and a curved spine (scoliosis).
 In the worst cases, children with CDH have ongoing problems with high blood pressure in their lungs and problems with their lungs getting oxygen to their blood.